 - Disruptions to daily schedules to accommodate medical appointments and hospitalizations.

 - Moving to be at a lower altitude or nearer to your child’s PH clinic.

 - Making lifestyle changes to accommodate financial need or your child’s physical ability.

 Stress can build up and, if left unaddressed, may lead to caregiver burnout, chronic anxiety or other mental health challenges.
 If your child has been diagnosed with PH, remember that there are no right or wrong reactions.
 Give yourself the space to feel and respond to this news without judgment so you and your entire family can begin to move forward.

 As a parent, you may be anxious in the short-term, worrying about upcoming tests and procedures, and in the long-term, fearing for what the future holds for your child with PH.
 You may experience a looming fear of illness and death even when your child is doing well.
 The losses associated with PH, from the loss of family activities to the loss of professional or community roles, can send parents into a prolonged grieving process.

 The year following a child’s diagnosis can be overwhelming.
 Hundreds of other families in the PH community have developed coping strategies that may help you and your family adapt to PH-related changes.

 As a parent, your first priority during this transitional period may be to focus attention on your child.
-Remember that while this is an important instinct, it’s also crucial that you take the time to acknowledge and reflect upon the ways in which this news affects you.
+While this is an important instinct, it’s crucial to acknowledge and reflect upon the ways this news affects you.
 Staying attentive to your own feelings and needs will make you more capable of tending to your child’s needs.